10 Truths of Household Budget Planning

-One in ten of us now do our grocery shopping online.
-This is a great way of managing your costs and to avoid being tempted to spend above your budget.
-Supermarkets often offer money-off for new online customers.
+And why not?
+Online grocery shopping is a great way to manage costs and avoid being tempted to spend above your budget.

-If you prefer to feel before you buy, then create a meal plan for the week and write a shopping list or take pictures on your phone of the contents of your fridge, freezer and food cupboards before you head to the supermarket, to stop you doubling up.
+If you prefer to feel before you buy, then create a meal plan for the week and write a shopping list or take pictures on your phone of the contents of your fridge, freezer and food cupboards before you head to the supermarket, to stop you doubling up and minimise waste.
 The Aldi and Lidl websites show weekly offers so you can go with an idea of the bargains you want to bag.

-If you see non-perishable everyday items on offer such as shampoo, it makes sense to buy it in bulk.
+If you see non-perishable everyday items on offer such as toilet roll or shampoo, it makes sense to buy it in bulk.

 8. Strip back on subscriptions

-We’ve all been there.
-You need to cut back on spending but Netflix is less than £10 a month, and you almost use the gym enough to make the membership fee worthwhile.
-We can talk ourselves out of cancelling the small stuff, but when you look at all these outgoings in the round, they all add up.
+We can talk ourselves out of cancelling the small stuff because when you look at, for example, Disney Plus, it’s only £5.99 a month.
+But when you consider all these outgoings in the round, they soon add up.
 If you’re trying to control your monthly outgoings, then look carefully at your annual and monthly subscriptions, especially direct debits and those that might auto-renew.

 10. Want vs Need